pkese/FsChat/README.md

     MaxTokens 5000   // limit number of output tokens ]
 ````
+Hint:
-Hint: you'll get better results, if you prompt it with an example of chart code structure.
+you'll get better results, if you prompt it with an short example of expected chart code.
 ![fschat-chart](https://github.com/user-attachments/assets/0ba9a21d-1694-4299-a99b-9e36d9aa2498)